hayatoshintani/til/README.md

 > Today I learned.

 I will write what I learned.
-I am studying English.
-Please let me know if there is something strange.
 I write in japanese what I learned.

 ### Japanese follow